bcgov/digital-trust-toolkit/docs/experience-patterns/access_pattern.md

 **Consider Digital Trust If:**

 - **New or Existing Services:** Digital trust is valuable for both new and existing services, providing secure access and extending into other experiences like signing, issuing, and messaging through BC Wallet app.
 - **Leveraging Existing Credentials:** There are existing digital credentials that can be integrated into your service.
-If your service requires the issuance of a new credential, that is also possible (see the [Issue experience pattern](LINK)).
+If your service requires the issuance of a new credential, that is also possible (see the Issue experience pattern.)
 - **Team and Buy-in:** Your organization has the appropriate team and buy-in to lead the adoption of digital trust, ideally agile teams with an appetite for experimentation and innovation.

 For a detailed comparison of B.C.'s identity solutions, visit the [Digital Trust website](https://digital.gov.bc.ca/digital-trust/online-identity)​​.